Enantiodromis/Delta_Learning_Algorithm/readme.md

     * Update weights: __w←w+η ( t<sub>k</sub>−H ( wx<sub>k</sub> ) ) x<sup>t</sup><sub>k</sub>__

 ## 3. Heaviside Function
 [The Heaviside Function](https://mathworld.wolfram.com/HeavisideStepFunction.html) often written as _H(x)_, is a non continuous function whose value is zero for a negative input and one for a posotive input.
-In the implementation we are using the following defenition of the Heaviside Function.
+In the implementation we are using the following definition of the Heaviside Function.
 <p align="center">
     <img width=auto height=auto src="https://i.imgur.com/ZFsvuGN.png">
 </p>